 Our procurement of goods, materials and services inevitably leads to the creation of waste; both in the installation of newly-procured materials and the removal of existing materials.
-In 2008 Willmott Dixon set an ambitious and industry-leading commitment to divert all construction, demolition and excavation waste from landfill by the end of 2012.

 We aim to manage waste on our sites in the most efficient way by encouraging re-use and recycling on-site, maximising segregation and ensuring we are working with waste contractors with the highest diversion from landfill rates.